How to translate custom post types and taxonomies

 Enter Post Type slug value on each site

-Go to My Sites → Network Admin → Sites and edit each site.
+To do so go to My Sites → Network Admin → Sites and edit each site.
 In Post Type Slugs fill in the value of the custom post type slug for our custom post type Recipes.
-In this case both sites use the same slug, but this feature allows you to setup a different slug in each site in case the slug needs to be translated.
+In this case both sites use the same slug, but this feature allows you to setup a different translated slug on each site.

 Create some custom posts and taxonomy terms